Johnsonbros/ZEKEapp/replit.md

 ## Overview

 ZEKE AI is a mobile companion app built with Expo/React Native that serves as an always-on extension of the main ZEKE web application on a dedicated mobile device (Google Pixel 8).
-The app provides quick access to daily essentials (calendar, tasks, grocery list), conversation memory capture from AI wearables, and an AI chat assistant.
+The app provides quick access to daily essentials (calendar, tasks, contacts), conversation memory capture from AI wearables, communication via SMS/Voice through Twilio, and an AI chat assistant.
 It follows a dark-themed design with gradient accents and supports iOS, Android, and web platforms.

-**Key Concept**: Mobile handles native device features (voice input, location, notifications), while the ZEKE web server handles data persistence, AI processing, and complex features.
+**Key Concept**: Mobile handles native device features (voice input, location, notifications) and serves as the primary communication interface.
+The ZEKE web server handles data persistence, AI processing, Twilio integration, and complex features.

+**Communication Priority**: 1st App Chat, 2nd SMS, 3rd Voice calls

 ## User Preferences